EduardHermann/SudokuSolver/README.md

 ## How to use the program

-- Left mouse button: draw start node, then end node, then barrier
+- Click: select field
-- Right mouse button: remove node
+- Arrow keys: navigate the selected field
-- D key: visualize Dijkstra
+- G key: generate new solvable sudoku board
-- A key: visualize AStar
+- Space key: solve the sudoku board

 ## How to start the program